Security & Privacy

 There is hope for users of many old Mac models.
 With a bit of effort, you can use a source-available, third-party utility that makes it possible for you to run the latest macOS version on significantly older hardware, with (for the most part) relatively minimal caveats.

-The newest Mac operating system is macOS Sonoma.
-Following is the complete list of Apple’s supported models for macOS Sonoma (14.x):
+The current Mac operating system is macOS Sequoia.
+Following is the complete list of Apple’s supported models:

 MacBook Pro (2018 or newer)